#1 in Sleep Product Research

 By contrast, the heavy weight and fairly unique material of Tempur-Pedic beds often gives owners the impression that it is a quality product.

-The average price of a Tempur-Pedic mattress (queen) is $3,241, while the average price of a Sleep Number bed (queen) is $2,668.
-In other words, on average, Tempur-Pedic is about 8% more expensive than Sleep Number.
+The average price of a Tempur-Pedic mattress (queen) is about $3,328, while the average price of a Sleep Number bed (queen) is about $2,668.
+In other words, on average, Tempur-Pedic is about 20% more expensive than Sleep Number.

 Sleep Number beds and the Tempur-Pedic Choice may require certain replacement parts over the course of their lifespans – parts that will likely be only partially covered or not covered at all under their warranty terms.
 A non-Choice Tempur-Pedic model, by contrast, is less likely to need any repair / replacement and, consequently, it may have a lower overall cost of ownership even though its initial price may be higher.